betsybetsybetsy2021/betsybetsybetsy2021/README.md

 Annoyed... someone took my Hacker's Quarterly tote bag.

+STAT 4705 - Probability and Statistics for Engineers (3 credits) Basic concepts of probability and statistics with emphasis on engineering applications.
+4705: Probability, random variables, sampling distributions, estimation, hypothesis testing, simple linear regression correlation, one-way analysis of variance.
+4706: Multiple regression, analysis of variance, factorial and fractional experiments.
+Only one of the courses 3704, 4604, 4705, 4714, and 4724 may be taken for credit.

 If you’re not smashed to bits,
 If you’re still in one piece and get up in one piece, You can start playing. - Vasko Popa